AlexAntony3/quizzically/README.md

 * As a user, I want to be able to retry a quiz and not having repeating questions.

 ### Site Owner's Goals
-* As the site owner, I want to be able to provide challenge user's with the questions.
+* I want to be able to provide challenge user's with the questions.
-* As the site owner, I want to entice the user to visit and stay on the page.
+* I want to entice the user to visit and stay on the page.
-* As the site owner, I want to provide a playful and enjoyable experience for the user.
+* I want to provide a playful and enjoyable experience for the user.
-* As the site owner, I want to offer the user an interactive way to select the answer.
+* I want to offer the user an interactive way to select the answer.

 ### Expectation
 * I expect visibility of a tally of correct and incorrect answers.